Alpkant/Haskify/README.md

 1. Upload PDF documents using the upload button
 2. View materials in the PDF viewer
 3. Reference materials while coding
+4. You can upload system materials using admin-panel.html
+5. AI also references system materials

 ## 🛠️ Development